 Belgian car insurance is expensive, and it is the car not the driver which is insured.
-This means that under this mandatory, third-party liability cover, anyone can drive your car, but if you want cover for injury sustained by the driver, you need to ask for additional coverage.
+This means that under this mandatory, third-party liability cover, anyone can drive your car.
+However, if you want coverage for injury sustained by the driver, you need to ask for additional coverage.
 Not all companies provide this, so shop around.